QML is a user interface markup language that is used in the Qt Framework. Coco has an add-on that supports code coverage for QML.

 trackerplugin: The source code of the tracker plugin.

-Both directories are independent of each other and it is possible to copy them to different places of a test installation.
+Both directories are independent of each other and it is possible to copy them to different places in a test installation.

 The plugin is a